 Treatment of hyper-IgM syndrome usually includes immune globulin Replacement of missing immune components Immunodeficiency typically manifests as recurrent infections.
 However, recurrent infections are more likely to have causes other than immunodeficiency (eg, inadequate treatment, resistant organisms... read more replacement therapy.

 Patients with the X-linked form or CD40 mutations are given prophylactic trimethoprim/sulfamethoxazole to prevent P. jirovecii infection, and environmental precautions are taken to reduce the risk of Cryptosporidium infection (see Gastroenteritis: prevention Prevention Gastroenteritis is inflammation of the lining of the stomach and small and large intestines.
-Most cases are infectious, although gastroenteritis may occur after ingestion of drugs and chemical... read more ).
-However, because the prognosis is poor, hematopoietic stem cell transplantation Hematopoietic Stem Cell Transplantation Hematopoietic stem cell (HSC) transplantation is a rapidly evolving technique that offers a potential cure for hematologic cancers (leukemias, lymphomas, myeloma) and other hematologic disorders... read more , which can be curative, is preferred if an human leukocyte antigen (HLA)-identical sibling donor is available.
+Most cases are infectious, although gastroenteritis may occur after ingestion of drugs, medications... read more ).
+However, because the prognosis is poor, hematopoietic stem cell transplantation Hematopoietic Stem Cell Transplantation Hematopoietic stem cell (HSC) transplantation is a rapidly evolving technique that offers a potential cure for hematologic cancers ( leukemias, lymphomas, myeloma) and other hematologic disorders... read more , which can be curative, is preferred if an human leukocyte antigen (HLA)-identical sibling donor is available.